Are You Living Your Values?

-Here is my suggestion for how to truly live values in your company:
+Here is my suggestion for how to truly live your values and promote them in the workplace:

 First, culture starts from the top.
-Values will be followed if the CEO lives them and makes them a priority.
+Core values will be followed if the CEO lives them and makes them a priority.

 Second, anything important that we want to implement in our lives (again this is true in life and business) comes down to consistent habits.
 It is only by practicing the habit day in and day out that it sticks.

 As CEO, anytime you see someone living a core value recognize it.
 Do so publicly.
 This could be in a group slack channel, company gathering, etc.

 Similarly, if you are having an issue with a team member, bring it back to values to reinforce why this is an issue since the person’s actions are not in line with company values.
 This is done privately.
 One on one.

 An example of how to live your values at work